Tuwaiq-Cloud-Computing/Database-Unit-Project/README.md

 # Database-Unit-Project

-# (Notice) You msy need this project in RESTAPI project when you submit this project don't delete the resourses.
+# (Notice) You msy need this project in REST-API project when you submit this project don't delete the resourses.

 ## Based on what you’ve learned until now, create a database to solve a problem that you faced.
 This project must at least satisfy the following minimum requirements :